meine-stadt-transparent/meine-stadt-transparent/docs/Development.md

 ## E-Mail-Notifications

-The templates for the e-mail-notifications are created using [HEML](https://heml.io/).
-So we don't edit the HTML/Django-templates like [user-alert.html](../mainapp/templates/email/user-alert.html) directly, but the source .heml-files like [user-alert.heml](../mainapp/assets/email/user-alert.heml) and compile them using:
+The templates for the e-mail-notifications are created using [mjml](https://documentation.mjml.io/).
+So we don't edit the HTML/Django-templates like [user-alert.html](../mainapp/templates/email/user-alert.html) directly, but the source .mjml-files like [user-alert.heml](../mainapp/assets/email/user-alert.mjml) and compile them using:

 ```
 npm run build:email